-Route: Whitehorse – Haines Junction – Haines (then car ferry) – Skagway – Whitehorse – Dawson City – Whitehorse (A “figure 8” round-trip)
+Route (round-trip): Whitehorse – Haines Junction – Haines (then car ferry) – Skagway – Whitehorse – Dawson City – Whitehorse.
+Recommend 9-14 days.

 When to go: Fall for magnificent leaf displays (Sep – Oct), summer for ~24hr sunshine (June – Aug).
 Northern lights peak Aug-Oct.

 Thrifty tips: Hit up grocery stores to stock-up on snacks & food in major cities as convenience stops are few & far between.
-There is a Walmart in Whitehorse which is good for loading up on food & supplies.
 Camping options are abundant throughout the route.